-Message or text strings in the application use the react-intl package, which supports globalization of React applications. react-intl allows the messages to be extracted and translated to other supported languages, it also adds placeholders for data, for example.
+Message or text strings in the application use the react-intl package, which supports globalization of React applications. react-intl allows the messages to be extracted and translated to other supported languages, it can also add placeholders for data.

 To change the existing text of any of the languages that are provided by IBM, you must provide a custom version of the message that is mapped to the same message id.